nbcnews/fe-coding-challenge/README.md

-# fe-coding-challenge
+# NBC News Dropdown Control
-NBC News React Coding Challenge for Front End Developers
+React Coding Challenge for Front End Developers

 ## Instructions
 You will be creating a custom dropdown component that selects content package types.
 Given this application framework, please complete the following [workflow](#workflow).